mmfrenkel/meowlang/README.md

 * `-a`: Print out abstract syntax tree
 * `-s`: Run semantic checks
 * `-c`: Compile to LLVM (limited)

-If not specified, `-a` is used.
+If flag is not specified, `-a` is used.

-If you want to compile and run a specific `.meow` file, the best option is to use the `test_single_program.sh` script, specifying the filename (not full path) of the test file.
+If you want to compile **and run** a specific `.meow` file, the best option is to use the `test_single_program.sh` script, specifying the filename (not full path) of the test file.
 Here is an example of running this script for "hello world":
 ```
 $ test/test_single_program.sh test_hello_world.meow
 ```

 ### ii.
 Regression Test Suite

 You can run regression tests for the project with the following command:
 ```